The Grace of a Ballerina

 The Grace of a Ballerina : Chua Biru

-Everyone’s on a journey in life.
-For Biru and her journey of ballet, it started at the age of 7, with the encouragement from her mother who had also practiced ballet to a high level.
+Biru started her journey of ballet at the age of 7, with the encouragement from her mother, who had also practised ballet to a high level.

 There were tears, sweat, injuries and the need to maintain their body condition at their prime in order to perform well.

-Thank you, Beloved Biru for agreeing to let me share your Grace story!
+Thank you Biru, for allowing me share your Grace story!

 Biru on stage before her performance at Fort Canning for Ballet Under the Stars, 2022.